 If you have a fantastic idea for a restaurant but lack the funds to get your dining concept off the ground, don't fret.
 Even if your credit rating is low, it doesn't mean you should give up your dream.

-There are ways to open a restaurant when you don't have much money or if your credit took a hit during the recession.
+There are ways to open a restaurant when you don't have much money or if your credit took a hit.
 Banks may not be willing to finance your dream, but others may agree with your hot new idea and be interested in making an investment.
 Short of finding a non-traditional investor, a willingness to rethink your restaurant idea into a different concept can also help you get started.
 By starting out small with a food truck or self-catering company, you can demonstrate to the banks, investors, and the world at large that you're serious about food and have what it takes to be a success.

 Costs of Opening a New Restaurant